Tai-Hsien/Mesh_Labeler/README.md

 This program is originally developed to conveniently label/annotate dental mesh model.
 It can also work on any other type of mesh model.

 ------------
-Current version: 4.0
+Current version: 4.1

 * removed the spline model
 * added brush mode
-* added a hotkey (L or l) to show/hide wireframe (default: show wireframe)
 * added "un-do" one action process (ctrl+z) in brush mode
+* add hotkeys to save FCSV file and relocate a landmark
+* No show wireframe as default

 ------------

-1. Download installer from <https://www.dropbox.com/scl/fi/7ki95hv9q3p3xyphnz5d8/Mesh_Labeler4p0_Setup.exe?rlkey=3uzhoxrkignh1dwpxgxrhb0bk&dl=0> (click "Download" on the top left).
+1. Download installer from <https://www.dropbox.com/s/3b6i0c2hfja6vq9/Mesh_Labeler4p1_Setup.exe?dl=0> (click "Download" on the top left).
 The previous v3.4 could be avaialbe from <https://www.dropbox.com/s/n9d4c9x5p7szopn/Mesh_Labeler3p4_Setup.exe?dl=0>.

 2. Execute **Mesh_Labeler4p0_Setup.exe** to install the program.
 You can find the shortcut of **Mesh Labeler** in Windows Start menu (if it is installed for all user, you might need to search "Mesh Labeler" in the search bar).